get-smooth/webauthn/README.md

 ## Description

-`webauthn` is a library designed for signature validation through the Web Authentication process.
+`webauthn` is a library designed to validate passkeys.
 Currently, it supports only the ECDSA signature scheme utilizing the secp256r1 curve.
 This functionality is provided by the [secp256r1 library](https://github.com/0x90d2b2b7fb7599eebb6e7a32980857d8/secp256r1-verify).
 Support for additional algorithms is planned for future releases.

 ## Installation